Skeptomenos/Keystone/IMPLEMENTATION_PLAN.md

-# Implementation Plan: Anamnesis Zero-Friction Refactor
+# Implementation Plan: Keystone Zero-Friction Refactor

 ## Overview

-This plan outlines the refactor of the Anamnesis framework to reduce onboarding friction, enable intelligent retrofitting of existing projects, and implement a sustainable update mechanism.
+This plan outlines the refactor of the Keystone framework to reduce onboarding friction, enable intelligent retrofitting of existing projects, and implement a sustainable update mechanism.

 ---

 ## Phase 1: The Initiator (Quick Win)
-**Goal:** Enable users to set up Anamnesis in seconds.
+**Goal:** Enable users to set up Keystone in seconds.

 - **TASK-001: Create INITIATOR.md Template**
     - Create a single-file entry point that contains instructions for the AI to handle the setup process.
-- **TASK-002: Embed Minimal Viable Anamnesis (MVA) Templates**
+- **TASK-002: Embed Minimal Viable Keystone (MVA) Templates**
     - Embed essential templates directly in `INITIATOR.md` to allow for immediate setup without external dependencies.
 - **TASK-003: Implement New Project Design Thinking Flow**
     - Add instructions for the AI to guide users through the initial ideation and MVP scoping phases.